 L. William Seidman Research Institute.
 The L. William Seidman Research Institute encourages, promotes, and supports multidisciplinary, cross-disciplinary, and applied research on a wide range of business topics.
-The institute serves as the "port-of-entry" for applied business research in the College of Business as well as an incubator to transfer knowledge to the business community.
+The institute serves as the "port-of-entry" for applied business research in the W. P. Carey School of Business as well as an incubator to transfer knowledge to the business community.
 The institute also acts as a facilitator for postdoctoral, continuing, and executive business education that is taught by ASU faculty.
 In addition, the institute contributes funding for operations.

 Arizona Real Estate Center.
 The Arizona Real Estate Center collects and analyzes data concerning the multifaceted real estate market to provide insight into solutions for problems confronting the real estate industry.
 Bank One Economic Outlook Center.
-The Bank One Economic Outlook Center serves as the economic forecasting unit of the college and is responsible for the publication of the Arizona Blue Chip, Western Blue Chip, Mexico Blue Chip, Greater Phoenix Blue Chip, and Blue Chip Job Growth Update.
+The Bank One Economic Outlook Center serves as the economic forecasting unit of the school and is responsible for the publication of the Arizona Blue Chip, Western Blue Chip, Mexico Blue Chip, Greater Phoenix Blue Chip, and Blue Chip Job Growth Update.

 CAPS Research.
-CAPS Research is a national affiliation agreement between the College of Business at ASU and the Institute for Supply Management.
-The center conducts indepth research into the problems facing the purchasing profession today and the requirements of the future.
+CAPS Research is a national affiliation agreement between the W. P. Carey School of Business at ASU and the Institute for Supply Management.
+The center conducts in-depth research into the problems facing the purchasing profession today and the requirements of the future.